GCP Cloud Integration

 In Kubecost, sellect Settings from the left navigation, and under External Cloud Cost Configuration (GCP), select Update, then follow the remaining instructions found at the “Add Key” link:

 Configuring using values.yaml (Recommended)

-Create a secret for the GCP service account key
+Then create a secret for the GCP service account key:

 kubectl create secret generic gcp-secret -n kubecost --from-file=./compute-viewer-kubecost-key.json

 .Values.kubecostProductConfigs.projectID = <GCP Project ID that contains the BigQuery Export>

 .Values.kubecostProductConfigs.gcpSecretName = <Name of the Kubernetes secret that contains the compute-viewer-kubecost-key.json file>

 .Values.kubecostProductConfigs.bigQueryBillingDataDataset = <DATASET.TABLE_NAME that contains the billing export>

 Note: When managing the service account key as a Kubernetes secret, the secret must reference the service account key json file, and that file must be named